Lionsberg/lionsberg-wiki/Lionsberg Community Information/People/Lionsberg Co-Creators.md

 	- 1,000 Suns Project, One Degree Network, Maverick
 - Cycle Completed March 12, 2024
 - Cycle Time - 5 Days
-## Gap Week
+## Gap Weeks

-Note: Week of March 18, Jordan largely paused invitations and regrouped, and resumed invitations March 29 with the start of the Above The Chaos Tour.
+Note: Week of March 18, Jordan largely paused invitations and regrouped, and resumed invitations April 1 with the start of the Above The Chaos Tour.
 ## Cycle 7: Expansion Out to 34 Co-Creators

 22. Stuart Levine